• Skip to primary navigation

 First on our list is roasted potatoes- a crowd pleaser.

-It is a great side dish you can serve with your acorn squash.
+It is a great side dish you can serve with your acorn squash - or try roasted carrots side ideas for a sweeter, earthy contrast.

 They pair well with pretty much any main course and never fail to add a punch of flavors.